daedalus/freetel_code/sm700d/stm32/README.txt

 Everything in the "src" directory should be maintained to the original, so only the changed files will be rolled back in to the main repository when the project is finished.

+Notes:

+Mode 700D OFDM uses four Vocoder Frames (4 * 28) or 112 bits.
+FEC is another 112 bits
+(LDPC).
+Thus, I have made the ADC/DAC buffers large enough to hold this.